lareza-farhan-wanaghi/gophercises/readme.md

 **5. sitemap**

 Solution for the 5th exercise.
-Activities involved: creating functions to crawl all reachable same-domain URLs from a specific URL and turn them into a sitemap XML, implementing regex match & searching, and writing test functions.
+Activities involved: creating functions to crawl all reachable same-domain URLs from a specific URL, which runs asynchronously with the help of mutex and wait-group structs, and turn them into a sitemap XML, implementing regex match & searching, and writing test functions.
 [Learn more](https://github.com/gophercises/link)